bartificer/programming-by-stealth/docs/pbs32.md

 ## HTML Selects

-In HTML, dropdown menus like those used in the above example are known as _selects_, and they are defined using the HTML tags `<select>` & `<option>`.
-The dropdown menu itself is described by the `<select>` tag, and each option within the dropdown by a separate `<option>` tag.
+In HTML, drop-down menus like those used in the above example are known as _selects_, and they are defined using the HTML tags `<select>` & `<option>`.
+The drop-down menu itself is described by the `<select>` tag, and each option within the drop-down by a separate `<option>` tag.

 As we discussed in the previous instalment, all HTML form inputs are designed to produce name-value pairs.
-With dropdowns, the name attribute is set on the `<select>` tag, and each `<option>` tag defines the value it represents.
-Like checkboxes and individual radio buttons, dropdowns should be labeled with a `<label>` tag, either by wrapping the entire dropdown and the text describing it within a `<label>` tag, or by giving the dropdown an ID, and associating a separate `<label>` tag to the dropdown with the `for` attribute.
+With drop-downs, the name attribute is set on the `<select>` tag, and each `<option>` tag defines the value it represents.
+Like checkboxes and individual radio buttons, drop-downs should be labeled with a `<label>` tag, either by wrapping the entire drop-down and the text describing it within a `<label>` tag, or by giving the drop-down an ID, and associating a separate `<label>` tag to the drop-down with the `for` attribute.

-The text the user sees for each option is independent of the value that option represents, as illustrated with the following sample dropdown:
+The text the user sees for each option is independent of the value that option represents, as illustrated with the following sample drop-down:

 ```html
 <label>